Buying Your First Suit — 5 Key Buying Factors

 5. Consider Your Budget

-Budgeting is the least sexy part of buying a suit, but it’s a mistake to ignore it.
+Budgeting is the least sexy part of buying your first suit, but it’s a mistake to ignore it.
 We suggest budgeting about $400 to $600 for your first suit, but you should also take an honest look at your finances and decide on a reasonable price range you’d like to consider.
 As tempting as it might be, there’s no reason to max out your credit cards for a suit, and there’s no reason to believe you’re stuck only with a cheap suit either.
 There are affordable quality suit options out there.
 Nowadays, it’s even easier with companies that have cut out expensive middleman retailers to sell made-to-measure suits online, like Black Lapel.

 Time For Your First Suit